TapiocaFox/Daijishou/DSESS.md

 For example: `div.col-xs-9.col-sm-9.col-md-9.col-lg-9 a`.

-And don't forget to **translate the Regex to URL encoded query string** like others parameters.
+And don't forget to **encode the Regex to URL encoded query string** like others parameters.

 Encoded as: `div.col-xs-9.col-sm-9.col-md-9.col-lg-9+a`.